Presentation Tips

 dc

-In MRK410 in April 2006, Kyle, Linda and Nikita all wore matching blue T-shirts with their logo, which they had designed themselves
+In Seneca's MRK410 in April 2006, Kyle, Linda and Nikita all wore matching blue T-shirts with their logo, which they had designed themselves

 The logo was the same one they used on the storefront part of their group project.